What is a Computer-Use Agent?

 Understanding AI agents that can see and interact with computer interfaces

-A computer-use agent is an AI system that can perceive, understand, and interact with graphical user interfaces (GUIs) just like a human user would.
-Instead of using APIs or scripted automation, these agents "see" the screen and perform actions through simulated mouse and keyboard inputs.
+A computer-use agent is an AI system that can perceive, understand, and interact with graphical user interfaces (GUIs) just like a human user would, as well as execute code and shell commands in isolated environments.
+These agents can "see" the screen and perform actions through simulated mouse and keyboard inputs, or run scripts and programs directly to accomplish tasks.

 How Computer-Use Agents Work